-Priorities for 2021
+Priorities for 2022

-- ☐ Restore administrative resources for the Board and the stroke system of care. - Develop a platform for a voluntary system of care facilitated that incorporates support for facilities that are not nationally certified as stroke centers. - ☐ Get feedback, refine, and disseminate EMS and hospital toolkits. - □ Develop recommendations for non-stroke centers and disadvantaged counties to meet evidence-based guidelines for intravascular and endovascular therapy treatment goals. - ☐ Develop a statewide system of collecting stroke data with a mechanism for data-driven quality improvement. - ☐ Improved public messaging on seeking treatment for serious health conditions such as stroke even during a pandemic.
+- Get feedback, refine, and disseminate EMS and hospital toolkits. - Develop recommendations for non-stroke centers and disadvantaged counties to meet evidencebased guidelines for intravascular and endovascular therapy treatment goals. - Develop a statewide system of collecting aggregate stroke data including acute care data, prehospital EMS data, and registry data with a mechanism for data-driven quality improvement. - □ Improved public messaging on seeking treatment for serious health conditions such as stroke even during a pandemic.